madprops/gifmaker/README.md

 > input = Type: str | Default: The included example video

-Which video or image to use as the source of the frames.
+Path to a video or image to use as the source of the frames.

 `webm`, `mp4`, `gif`, and even `jpg` or `png` should work.